 1 Beginner

-- Identify major emotions, such as happy, sad, angry in self and others.
+• Identify major emotions, such as joy, sadness, anger and fear in self and others.

-- Aware that people have their own values and a belief systems.
+• Aware that people have their values and belief systems.

-- Aware of the concept of systems, and that you as an individual, are part of a system and that teams exist in a larger system.
+• Aware of the concept of systems.
+Individuals are part of a system, and teams exist in a larger system.

 2 Advanced Beginner

-- Aware of some of your own values and beliefs.
+• Aware of some of your values and beliefs.

 3 Practitioner